 Educate patients on osteoporosis and drug treatment, including appropriate use, administration, and adverse effects.

 Osteoporosis is a common and often silent disorder causing significant morbidity and mortality and reduced quality of life.
 It is characterized by low bone density and loss of strength in bone tissue resulting in an increased risk and rate of bone fracture.
 Osteoporosis is responsible for more than 2 million fractures in the United States annually.
 Approximately 10 million Americans have osteoporosis, and an additional 43 million are classified as having low bone density.1,2 The cost of care is expected to rise to $25.3 billion by 2025.
 It is estimated that postmenopausal white women have a 50% lifetime chance of developing an osteoporosis-related fracture, whereas men have a 20% lifetime chance.1 Common sites of fracture include the spine, hip, and wrist, although almost all sites can be affected.

 The fractures associated with osteoporosis have an enormous impact on individual patients, not only causing initial pain, but also chronic pain, loss of mobility, depression, nursing home placement, and death.
 Patients with vertebral fractures may also experience height loss, kyphosis, and decreased mobility due to limitations in bending and reaching.
 These patients are also at greater risk of having a future vertebral fracture.
-Multiple vertebral fractures may lead to restrictive ...
+Multiple vertebral fractures may lead ...